thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 @endjson
 @enduml

-{"fig":"instancevaluearray","caption":"Unit tests for conformance of arrayrised value type and range in instance."}
+{"fig":"instancevaluearray","caption":"Unit tests for conformance of arrayised value type and range in instance."}

 {"break":true}